 I was a supply teacher in a number of schools in Wells, Glastonbury and Street and continued to bring up our three children.
 During this time, I took a part time RSA Diploma in Specific Learning Difficulties.

 At Wells Cathedral School, I taught Maths to year 9 and gave 1:1 help with dyslexic students.
 I also set up some small groups in Maths in the junior school, helping children who were falling behind.
-I also taught year 3, teaching English, Maths, Science, R.E and Geography.
 I was also asked to re-write the RS course for years 3, 4 & 5.
 This important challenge involved working with the diocesan education department, which I found stimulating.
 I subsequently taught RS for 3 years.